-- 1 Add 400 $\mu$ l cold (+4 °C) Isolation Buffer (IB) into a glass tissue grinder. - Use sterile tweezers to transfer a tissue piece onto a fresh, sterile gauze pad.
+- 1 Add 400 μl cold (+4 °C) Isolation Buffer (IB) into a glass tissue grinder. - Use sterile tweezers to transfer a tissue piece onto a fresh, sterile gauze pad.
 If RNAlater was used for conservation, dry the tissue by tapping onto the gauze pad. - Determine the weight of the tissue on a precision balance.
 The protocol is efficient for extraction of up to 100 μg of total RNA.
-See Appendix A (p.20) for details on input and extraction efficiency. - Optional: Hard to homogenize tissue such as tendons or cartilage can be reduced using a scalpel to facilitate solubilization in the next steps. - Using tweezers, transfer the tissue pieces quantitatively into the Isolation Buffer (IB) in the tissue grinder. - Homogenize the tissue by carefully moving the pestle up and down.
+See Appendix A (p.21) for details on input and extraction efficiency. - OPTIONAL: Hard to homogenize tissue such as tendons or cartilage can be reduced using a scalpel to facilitate solubilization in the next steps.
+Also, short incubation of tissue with Isolation Buffer (IB) prior to homogenization can help solubilization. - Using tweezers, transfer the tissue pieces quantitatively into the Isolation Buffer (IB) in the tissue grinder.

+- Homogenize the tissue by carefully moving the pestle up and down.
 Simultaneous rotation helps to dissolve also larger pieces.
 Do not pull out the pestle completely to avoid foaming.
-The tissue is usually homogenized within 2 3 minutes; avoid extended homogenization and warming up of Isolation Buffer (IB).
+The tissue is usually homogenized within 2 3 minutes; avoid extended homogenization and warming up of Isolation Buffer (IB). - 7 Continue immediately with the phenol-chloroform extraction in 5.2. (p.14, step 8).

-After use, clean the tissue grinder thoroughly with a detergent such as DNA-ExitusPlus (Appli-Chem GmbH), then with ultra-filtered water and finally with 75% ethanol.
+After use, clean the tissue grinder thoroughly with a detergent such as DNA-ExitusPlus (Appli-Chem GmbH), then with ultra-filtered water and finally with 75 % ethanol.